M66B/FairEmail/FAQ.md

 <a name="faq88"></a>
 **(88) How can I use a Yahoo, AOL or Sky account?**

+The preferred way to set up a Yahoo account is by using the quick setup wizard, which will use OAuth instead of a password and is therefore safer (and easier as well).

 To authorize a Yahoo, AOL, or Sky account you will need to create an app password.
 For instructions, please see here: